vcc-csc212/sp21-archive/_docs/labs/lab-13/lab-13.md

 ---

 #### Grade Breakdown {#grading}
-This assignment covers graphs and `BFS & DFS` and your level of knowledge on them will be assessed as follows:
+This assignment covers graphs and **Hash Tables, Chaining, & Open-Addressing** and your level of knowledge on them will be assessed as follows:
 - To demonstrate an `awareness` of these topics, you must:
     - Successfully meet [requirements](#reqs) **1**
 - To demonstrate an `understanding` of these topics, you must: